-Left guard Mike Iupati, who seemed likely to play, ends up on list of Seahawks out vs. Vikings
+Left guard Mike Iupati, who seemed likely to play, ends up on list of Seahawks out against Vikings

 In fact, Seahawks general manager John Schneider said on the team’s pregame radio show on 710 ESPN Seattle that Dunbar might have been able to play last week while dealing with a sore knee but that one consideration was the long flights to and from Miami and how that might impact his knee.
 So Dunbar stayed home last week.

-Dunbar not only started at RCB but played the entire first half at that spot.
-Tre Flowers, who started the last two games, had played a few series in each of the first two games as the Seahawks sought to take some of the workload off of Dunbar.
+Dunbar not only started at right cornerback but played the entire first half.
+Tre Flowers, who started the plast two games, had played a few series in each of the first two games as the Seahawks sought to take some of the workload off Dunbar.

 But early on, Seattle let Dunbar go the whole way.